It4innovations/snailwatch/docs/getting-started.rst

 that its dependencies are installed.
 If you want to use raw API calls instead, please check the curl examples `below <#example-api-calls>`_.

-All commands below are assumed to run from the root of the Snailwatch repository.
+The following commands/scripts assume that ``swclient`` is either installed or that you launch them from the ``python`` subdirectory in the Snailwatch repository.

 Create a user
 -------------